 Grasping the systems used to facilitate the claims process is critical.
 Hospital billers would be primarily operating off of epic queues to generate workflows.
 These workflows make certain the necessary information is documented for the end user.
 These workflows document (scheduling, registration, insurance verification, charging, and claims).
 Physician billers would need to be extremely well versed in software that helps manage their practice.
 Systems like Medisoft ERP, NextGen Healthcare, and AthenaHealth, in conjunction with Microsoft Excel, allows physicians to manage their billing functions effectively.

 It’s evident that employing the most highly-skilled RCM team is paramount to the health of your Revenue Cycle.
-With talent shortages here to stay (at least for the time being), it may be impactful to work with a skilled and knowledgeable RCM recruitment and delivery partner when making your next hire.
+With talent shortages here to stay (at least for the time being), it may be impactful to work with a skilled and knowledgeable HIM and RCM recruitment and delivery partner when making your next hire.
 The right team can provide consultative guidance and top-notch talent to achieve your goals and keep your organization in motion!